xebialabs-community/xlr-addon-for-jira/README.md

 ## _Start release from template_ Post Function ##

-The post function can be used in a work flow transition.
+The post function can be used in a work flow transition provided it happens after the Issue has actually been created (i.e if adding to the **Create** flow transition ensure it is the final step).

 The function uses predefined custom fields on an issue for input and output.
 At bare minimum, 2 custom fields are required,

 * A field to indicate the release template to start in XL Release
 * A field to capture the XL Release id after a successful start